impak-finance/django-oidc-rp/docs/settings.rst

 -------------------------------------

-This settings defines whether the ``id_token`` content can be used to retrieve userinfo claims and scopes in order to create and updated the user being authenticated.
+This settings defines whether the ``id_token`` content can be used to retrieve userinfo claims and scopes in order to create and update the user being authenticated.

 Default: ``False``